-- Tennis shoes (sneakers) and fully enclosed shoes (loafers, boat shoes, oxfords, etc.) - Specific open-toed shoes with heel straps and appropriate soles will be permitted.
-"Chaco-type" are the only opentoed shoes allowed as a part of the uniform. - The style of shoes must be sensible and appropriate for the school setting and activities. - All shoe straps must be strapped. - All laces must be tied and the same color. - Socks and hosiery (to include tights) must be of the colors that do not bring distraction to the education process.
+Tennis shoes (sneakers) and fully enclosed shoes (loafers, boat shoes, oxfords, etc.) Specific open-toed shoes with heel straps and appropriate soles will be permitted.
+"Chaco-type" are the only open-toed shoes allowed as part of the uniform.

+- The style of shoes must be sensible and appropriate for the school setting and activities.

+- All laces must be tied and the same color.

+- Socks and hosiery (to include tights) must be of the colors that do not bring distraction to the education process.